 Over 30 state policy leaders and energy experts met at the Blaine House the week after election day to identify the building blocks of such a policy and develop a strategy for educating legislators and encouraging bipartisan support for bills that would remove obstacles and create incentives for new solar, wind, EV, and energy efficiency projects statewide.
 We’re also gathering stories and documenting the grassroots efforts of over 25 Maine cities and towns who collectively are building a new clean energy economy and creating new jobs.
 Our goal is to create a larger cohesive voice for positive change.

 51 Food Businesses Have Already Taken the Sustainable MDI Pledge!

 This spring, owners & staff members of MDI restaurants, cafes, take-outs & catering companies came together with A Climate to Thrive (ACTT) to find effective, practical and economical ways to tackle the growing environmental and health crisis of single-use plastic waste.

 We’ve developed a local pledge program to reduce plastic and styrofoam for the upcoming season and get compostable products composted.
 Food businesses that commit to adopt at least 3 of the 6 sustainable practices in the pledge (as soon as old supplies run out) will get decals to display and will be listed in our publicity campaign.

 The pledge is open to any business on or around MDI that sells prepared food - including markets that sell food and/or drinks to go.
-To see or take the pledge, click here.
+Click here to see the list or take the pledge.

 We’re working out group discounts for compostable products and for pick-up by the high-heat industrial composting services that plant-based compostable plastics require.